llnl/benchpark/docs/example-workflow.rst

     --workspace-dir /home/jovyan/benchpark/wkp/kripke-benchmark/hpdc-tutorial/workspace \
     workspace setup

-This command does 2 things.
+This command does two things.
 First, it builds all necessary software using Spack.
 Building the software may take a while to complete, depending on how many external packages are contained in the system definition from :ref:`Step 3 <step3_label>`.
 For this tutorial, it should take roughly 5 minutes.
 Second, this command configures files (e.g. submission scripts) needed to perform the runs that make up the current experiment.
 For each run in the experiment, a directory containing the files necessary for the run will be created under ``/home/jovyan/benchpark/wkp/kripke-benchmark/hpdc-tutorial/workspace/experiments/kripke/kripke``.
 If the command is successful, you should see something like:

 .. code-block:: text